-If the statutory funding objective had been exactly met on 31 March 2015 (ie there had been no funding surplus or deficit), I estimate that the solvency level of the Section would have been 45%.
-This compares with 50% at the 31 March 2012 actuarial valuation.
+If the statutory funding objective had been exactly met on 31 March 2018 (ie there had been no funding surplus or deficit), I estimate that the solvency level of the Section would have been 47.6%.
+This compares with 45.0% at the 31 March 2015 actuarial valuation.

-Projections
+Projections and sensitivities

-Based on the assumptions underlying the calculation of the Section's technical provisions as at 31 March 2015 and allowing for contributions to be paid to the Section as summarised in the Funding section of this report, the solvency level is projected to projected to increase from 43% to 45% by the expected date of the next actuarial valuation.
+Based on the assumptions underlying the calculation of the Section's technical provisions as at 31 March 2018 and allowing for contributions to be paid to the Section summarised in the Funding section of this report, the solvency level is projected to increase broadly uniformly over the recovery period, and will increase by a slightly greater extent than the technical provisions funding level.